 A large, bright orange tent that takes a half hour to put up, is not going to offer any advantages to the wild camper!

-A green coloured tent that is quickly put up and down is the best choice.
+A green coloured tent that is quickly put up and down in a few minutes is the best choice.
 One with a lower profile would be perfect.

 The green colour will help it blend into the countryside during the night.
 The lower profile means that it won't stand out on the horizon.
 Avoid tents with reflective strips if possible, so that passing cars do not reveal it at night.

 Note – You don't always need a tent to wild camp.
 I chose to use just the sleeping back on this warm night by a river.
-Other people use bivi bags, hammocks, or other methods.
+Other people use bivi bags, a camping hammock, or other methods.

 Timing plays a factor when wild camping

 There will be situations, especially in more heavily populated areas, where it may not be practical to find somewhere to camp until it is dark.
-Sometimes, you just have to push the bike off the road 50 metres or more and finding somewhere flat and quiet.
+Sometimes, you just have to push the bike off the road 50 metres, find some flat ground and hope!

 A head torch may be of some use.
-In these types of areas, it is better to get up at dawn and pack away as quickly as possible.
+In these types of areas, it is better to get up at first light, pack away, and get cycling again as quickly as possible.

 Ask Someone Where To Wild Camp